cap-js/docs/advanced/hybrid-testing.md

 cds bind redis --to redis-db
 ```

 Binds the service `redis` of your local CAP application to the shared service instance `redis-db`.
-The service name `redis` has to match the service name used in the CDS `requires` service configuration. `cds bind` reads the `space` and `org` information of the originating space from which the service has been shared from in order for service-key creation.
+The service name `redis` has to match the service name used in the CDS `requires` service configuration. `cds bind` reads the `org` and `space` information of the originating org and space from which the service has been shared from in order for service-key creation.
 This requires the Space Developer role for both spaces.

 Output: